AbdallahIsmaili/edustack/README.md

 3. **Compatibility**: Designing the website to be compatible with various web browsers and devices, ensuring it is responsive and accessible on different screen sizes.

 4. **Maintainability**: Writing clean and modular code, following best practices and design patterns.
 Implementing automated testing, continuous integration, and deployment processes to facilitate maintenance and future enhancements.

-5. **Scalability**: Building the website to handle a growing user base and increased data volume without sacrificing performance.
-Utilizing horizontal scaling techniques and optimizing database queries can aid in scalability.

 ### Planning